wpsharks/s2member-kb/questions/2015/56-why-am-i-getting-input-error-k-format-of-site-key-was-invalid.md

 github-issue: https://github.com/websharks/s2member-kb/issues/56
 ---

-> Why am I getting an error message that says "Input Error: K: Format Of Site Key Was Invalid" underneath the Security Code section of my Pro-Forms?
+> Why am I getting an error: "Input Error: K: Format Of Site Key Was Invalid" underneath the Security Code section of my Pro-Forms?

 If you you're getting an error that says **Input Error: K: Format Of Site Key Was Invalid** on your s2Member Pro-Forms in the **Security Code** section, this indicates a problem with your CAPTCHA Anti-Spam Security configuration.